zachlankton/benchmark-slow-3g-first-interaction/rezact/README.md

-# Running Test for Rezact ( Client Side Rendered )
+# Running Test for Rezact

 > Tests require docker and docker compose